Market Segmentation Trees: Literature Review

-The market segmentation produced by MSTs attempts to maximize the predictive accuracy of the resulting collection of response models (i.e., leaf models).
-Conversely, the typical approach in industry is to perform the tasks of market segmentation and response modeling separately, first clustering users according to closeness in their contextual attributes and then fitting response models within each cluster \citep{yang2016buyer}.
-A popular method for doing so is $K$-means clustering -- an unsupervised machine learning algorithm which attempts to find the clustering of users that minimizes the variance of the contextual features within in each cluster. $K$-means clustering is widely utilized for the purposes of market segmentation -- \citet{tuma2011survey} found that $K$-means clustering was the most frequently-used market segmentation approach across 210 research articles applying clustering methods for market research (44.25\% of all articles).
-The method is taught in many popular textbooks on marketing research often used today \citep{malhotra2006marketing, churchill2006marketing}. \citet{ettl2019data} employ this procedure in segmenting airline customers on the basis of their personal information and booking data, afterwards fitting logistic regression models in each cluster for the purposes of personalizing bundles of product offers.
-We argue that the $K$-means clustering approach suffers from a fundamental limitation -- namely, the resulting market segmentation does not take into account the predictive accuracy of the resulting collection of response models but is instead driven only by minimizing within-cluster feature dissimilarity.
-We show through numerical experiments in Section \ref{sec:experimental} that integrating market segmentation with response modeling can lead to significant improvements in the predictive accuracy of user responses, thereby aiding personalization.
+For many applications, though, market segmentation is an important objective to be considered alongside response modeling.
+The typical approach in industry is to perform the tasks of market segmentation and response modeling separately, first clustering users according to closeness in their contextual attributes and then fitting response models within each cluster \citep{yang2016buyer}.
+A popular method for doing so is $K$-means clustering -- an unsupervised machine learning algorithm which attempts to find the clustering of users that minimizes the variance of the contextual features within in each cluster. $K$-means clustering is widely utilized for the purposes of market segmentation -- \citet{tuma2011survey} found that $K$-means clustering was the most frequently used market segmentation approach across 210 research articles applying clustering methods for market research (44.25\% of all articles).
+Unsupervised, tree-based clustering methods have also been proposed for market segmentation, where the resultant tree splits define the clusters, and the loss function used to build the tree reflects the closeness of attributes within each cluster (see, e.g., \citet{blockeel2000topdown}, \citet{fraiman2013interpretable}, and \citet{bertsimas2020interpretable}).
+We argue that the approach of first clustering and then fitting response models within each cluster suffers from a fundamental limitation -- namely, the resulting market segmentation does not take into account the predictive accuracy of the resulting collection of response models but is instead driven only by minimizing within-cluster feature dissimilarity.